KBroVet®-CA1 is a safe,

-KBroVet-CA1 has received conditional approval from the FDA for the control of seizures associated with idiopathic epilepsy in dogs.
-KBroVet-CA1 was developed to provide a consistent and reliable source of potassium bromide for veterinary patients.
+KBroVet-CA1 is the first drug conditionally approved by the FDA for the control of seizures associated with idiopathic epilepsy in dogs.
+It was developed to provide a consistent and reliable source of potassium bromide, which may help control the seizures associated with IE in canine patients.

-What does “Conditional Approval” mean?
+What does “conditional approval” mean?

 Determination of Success